YOU’LL DEFINITELY WANT TO BECOME PART OF THE SUMMER STAFF TEAM AT KWASIND FOR OUR 2026 SUMMER!

 LEADERSHIP TEAM

-ADMINISTRATION & LOGISTICS TEAM
+ADMINISTRATION & GUEST SERVICES TEAM

 PROGRAM TEAM (Led by Head of Program)